User Case: Why is iPhone Not Letting Me Delete Photos?

 Go through Two-Factor Authentication

-Transfer iCloud Photos to OneDrive
+Transfer iCloud Photos to Google Photos

-Transfer iCloud Photos to OneDrive
+Transfer iCloud Photos to Google Photos

 Note:

-• If you don’t want to move the videos on iCloud Drive, you can use the Filter feature to pick the videos out by adding their extensions and choosing to ignore them.
+• If you don’t want to move the videos on iCloud Drive, you can use the "Filter" feature to pick the videos out by adding their extensions and choosing to ignore them.
 After you save the settings, MultCloud will ignore these videos during the transfer process.

 Cloud Transfer Filter